 DLI will set up a website on your behalf, manage social media posts, and email marketing to your customer base.

 5. DLI Experts on Demand

-The addition of the website and customer outreach services alone are worth the upgrade to a Silver Membership as these services offer invaluable hands-off marketing that are designed to give an online presence for the cleaner who doesn’t have the time (for less than $1,000 annually, I might add).
+In my opinion, the website and customer outreach services are worth the upgrade to a Silver Membership because these services offer invaluable hands-off marketing that is designed to give an online presence for the cleaner who doesn’t have the time (for less than $1,000 annually, I might add).
 Website design can be expensive and social media maintenance can easily fall by the wayside when you’re already tied-up with running your business.
 We live in a digital world and prospective clients look for businesses online – if you don’t have an online presence you can easily be overlooked and miss out on new business.